navneetmsr/cpuscheduling/README.md

 Advantages: Fair allocation of CPU time; good for time-sharing systems. <br>
 Disadvantages: Higher average turnaround time compared to SJN; performance heavily depends on the size of the time quantum (too small leads to overhead, too large makes it similar to FCFS). <br>

-These algorithms are used depending on system requirements, like throughput, fairness, and response time.
+These algorithms are used depending on system requirements, like throughput, fairness, and response time.<br>

 # Contanarizing our application/program<br>

 # Step 1: Write a Dockerfile.<br>
 FROM openjdk:latest<br>
 WORKDIR /app<br>